 No Fox Squirrel Hunting

-No horseback riding with permit.
+No horseback riding without permit.
 A completed application must be submitted to SCDNR for approval 10 days prior to the use of the area.

 Activities / Facilities